crowdbotp/OpenTraj/README.md

 Using python files in [parser](toolkit/parser) dir, you can load a dataset into a dataset object.
 This object then can be used to retrieve the trajectories, with different queries (by id, timestamp, ...).

 #### 2. Benchmarks
-Using python files in [parser](toolkit/benchmarking/indicators) dir, you can generate the results of the indicators.
+Using python files in [benchmarking/indicators](toolkit/benchmarking/indicators) dir, you can generate the results of each of the indicators presented in the article.
+For more information about each of the scripts check the information in [toolkit](toolkit).

 #### 3. Graphical User Interface
 A simple script with a pyqt GUI is developed [play.py](toolkit/play.py), and can be used to visualize a given dataset (the ones whose parsers are available):